stenskjaer/notes/word-to-latex.md

 you can click the Spotlight icon in the top right corner and search for Terminal and press enter.

-All in this guide that need to be executed in the command line look like this:
+Everything in this guide that need to be executed in the command line look like
+this:

 ``` shell
 > terminal command